AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 .. code-block:: ada

    Gap_Size : constant := 984;  -- bytes
-   --  There is a gap of unused, reserved memory
-   --  after the end of the bytes used by any given
-   --  memory-mapped GPIO port.
-The size of the gap
-   --  is indicated in the STM32F405xx etc.
-   --  Reference Manual, RM 0090.
+   --  There is a gap of unused, reserved memory after the end of the --  bytes used by any given memory-mapped GPIO port.
+The size of the --  gap is indicated in the STM32F405xx etc. Reference Manual, RM 0090.
-   --  Specifically, Table 1 shows the starting and
-   --  ending addresses mapped to the GPIO ports,
-   --  for an allocated size of 16#400#, or 1024
-   --  (decimal) bytes per port.
-However, in the
-   --  same document, the register map for these
-   --  ports shows only 40 bytes currently in use.
-   --  Presumably this gap is for future expansion
-   --  when additional functionality or capacity is
-   --  added, such as more pins per port.
+   --  Specifically, Table 1 shows the starting and ending addresses mapped --  to the GPIO ports, for an allocated size of 16#400#, or 1024 (decimal) --  bytes per port.
+However, in the same document, the register map for --  these ports shows only 40 bytes currently in use.
+Presumably this gap is --  for future expansion when additional functionality or capacity is added, --  such as more pins per port.

-   type Unaccessed_Gap is
-     array (1 ..
-Gap_Size) of Unsigned_8
+   type Unaccessed_Gap is array (1 ..
+Gap_Size) of Unsigned_8 with
-       with Component_Size => Unsigned_8'Size,
+      Component_Size => Unsigned_8'Size,
-            Size           => Gap_Size *
+      Size           => Gap_Size * Unsigned_8'Size;
-                              Unsigned_8'Size;
-   --  This type is used to represent the necessary
-   --  gaps between GPIO ports in memory.
-We
-   --  explicitly allocate a record component of
-   --  this type at the end of the record type for
+   --  This type is used to represent the necessary gaps between GPIO --  ports in memory.
+We explicitly allocate a record component of --  this type at the end of the record type for that purpose.
-   --  that purpose.

 We also set the size of the entire record type to :ada:`16#400#` bytes since that is the total of the required bytes plus the gap, as per the